 - Single en-suite study bedrooms arranged in flats in modern halls

 - Self-catered plans with shared kitchens and on-site launderette facilities

 - Designated flats for mature and postgraduate students

 - Adapted accommodation for students with disabilities

 How much will my accommodation cost?

-Please note: Standard room type comes with a hand basin/sink in the bedroom, while the bathrooms are shared by other students.
+*Middle Mill does come with a hand basin/sink in the bedroom, but the bathrooms are 'communal'

 Look out for fraud

 Scammers may specifically target international students so it is important to be able to recognise common signs of fraudulent activity and know what to do if you come across it.
 Let us know at email@example.com if you have any concerns about fraudulent activity when dealing with a private accommodation provider so that we can help to protect you and other international students in case they are targeted in the same way.

 If you have requested accommodation, the Central Student Support team will contact you with the latest information on available options and fees.